 |Current location of American Turners in Schiller Park, Illinois, a suburb of Chicago.|

 Continuing the Tradition of Sound Mind in a Sound Body

 Though the Northwest Turners have relocated and rebranded a few times over the course of their 150+ year history in Chicago, the organization remains committed to many of the same ideologies that date to its founding.
-The facility in Schiller Park hosts cheerleading class programs, and has a gymnastics team which recently won a series of medals in the Illinois State Gymnastics Championship.
+The facility in Schiller Park hosts cheerleading class programs and has a gymnastics team that recently won a series of medals in the Illinois State Gymnastics Championship.
 The Northwest Turners are also active in the now 102-year old Turner Camp, which today features a bar, restaurant, pool, and continuing education and physical fitness programs.